Minard Castle

 we had all made a big effort in the months leading up to the event.

-Anne painted garden gates and did some weeding, and the real gardeners
+Anne painted garden gates and did some weeding, and

 had put in many extra hours.
 Matt Heasman, our rhododendron expert,